Note:

 The right to freedom from slavery and human trafficking

-Nationwide is committed to fighting modern slavery and human trafficking throughout its retail business, operations and supply chain.
+Nationwide is committed to detecting and deterring modern slavery and human trafficking throughout our business operations and supply chain.
 Our anti-slavery approach has three focus areas:

 • Detect and disrupt